-We are funded by the National Institute for Health Research (NIHR).
+We are funded by the National Institute for Health and Care Research (NIHR).
 The NIHR funds, enables and delivers world-leading health and social care research that improves people’s health and wellbeing and promotes economic growth.

 NIHR Applied Research Collaborations (ARCs) support applied health and care research that responds to, and meets, the needs of local populations and local health and care systems.